nadethoughts/Aetheria/Campaigns/The Anchor’s Secret/Transcripts/TAS Session 05 - Transcript.md

 Oh, because that's like rolling a...
 Yeah, yeah, yeah.
 I don't remember.
 So you did 12 points of damage with that.
 Plus the 4 there.
 Which is...
 16 points of damage.
 Plus whatever damage you do on top of that.
 Which I think...
 Plus 4.
 Plus 4?
 Yeah.
 So...
 20 points of damage?
 Am I mapping correctly?
 I think so.
 Many damages.
 How do you want to have killed this thing?
 Yeah.
 Uh...
 It's got 9 hit points.
 So you just over damage the hell of it.
 Um...
 Yeah.
 I swing hit him and he just...
 Because, uh...
 With it being the Thunder...

+---

+### Session Play - Part 10

 The Thunder rep. It's like...
 He just kind of sucks my hand in and just starts vibrating and it just explodes from the inside out.
 Awesome.
 All right.
 So that was Buck Buck number 1.
 Now you're going to move back up here, right?
 Yep.
 Okay.
 And you spin a Technique Point and do your Flurry of Blows.
 Yeah.
 Excuse me.
 Yeah.
 4. 4 plus 6.
 Which is a 10.
 That's not going to hit.
 No. Um...
 But you can.
 Um...
 12 hits, right?
 12 hits.
 Yeah.
 Tool Lock will get you there.
 12 hits, right?
 Yeah.
 Okay.
 Hmm.
 Yep.
 All right.
 So roll that D6 and D4 again.

 And...
 Okay.
 So that's 6 plus 6, 7, plus 4.
 11. It's 11.
 Again, this guy has 9 hit points left.
 So you kill him.
 And then I still have...
 You still have one more attack.
 And I'm assuming a similar thing.
 It just kind of...
 The sonic sound just forces the form to dissipate and it just evaporates into the air.
 By the time your turn comes...
 I know.
 Right?
 You don't have to worry about any of these small guys.
 You just focus on the baseboard.
 16. That's going to hit.
 Oh, yeah.
 16 plus...
 Oh, yeah.
 It's...
 22, which is going to hit a 12.

 And it's also...
 I think of that stabbing him.
 Right?
 Hmm?
 Because he's right kind of.
 Right?
 He's facing me.
 Yeah, but that doesn't...
 It's not really facing.
 I got a 9.
 Yes.
 But if you do move a little bit, it won't flank.
 Yeah.
 He does obtain the flanking.
 Which is just advantage on his hit.
 But he already...
 But he already hit, so...
 Yeah.
 Okay, so...
 9. Okay.
 Well, again, this guy is vulnerable to thunder.
 So that at least is a 10.
 So that's 10, 14, 18 points damage.
 You do too.
 Okay.
 Ah.
 That's...
 That's...
 That's real nice.

 That's real nice.
 Yeah.
 All right.
 Um...
 Basically, he came in and does...
 Swap.
 Swap.
 He...
 Basically, he did what monks do.
 They just run around the battlefield and hit everything.
 That's just kind of what they do.
 Um...
 All right.
 Uh...
 So the...
 Invit...
 The, uh...
 The big steam monster is injured at this point.
 So he's taken a fair amount of damage, but he is not, um...
 Yet bloodied.
 And bloodied, it's, like, half the hit once.
 All right.
-Jesric.
+Jezrek.
 Uh...
 Well...
 First is much like the second.
 Uh-huh.
 So I'm gonna hit this big guy.

 Yeah, yeah, yeah.
 Right in the face.
 With this exploding crossbow bolt, I will hit it with a natural 20.
 Okay.
 Oh, great.
 Look.
 I will...
 Roll these 2d6s.
 Oh, when you got your fire damage.
 Yeah, yeah.
 I will roll two ones on those d6s.
 So that is gonna be two plus...
 So that's gonna be seven points of damage.
 And then I will do the most important thing.
 Uh-huh.
 I will move and start yelling at it.
 Calling it the degrading names that I know elementals hate.
 Okay.
 Okay.
 All right.
 You...
 I'll say its...
 Its mother was a light breeze, and its father...